Often the main symptom is a skin burn, but not all serious injuries are visible.

 Once the person can be safely touched, the rescuer should check to see if the person is breathing and has a pulse.
 If the person is not breathing and has no pulse, cardiopulmonary resuscitation (CPR) should be started immediately.
 Emergency medical assistance should be called for any person who has more than a minor injury.
 Because the extent of an electrical burn may be deceptive, medical assistance should be sought if any doubt exists regarding severity.

-People with rhabdomyolysis may receive large amounts of fluids given intravenously.
+People with rhabdomyolysis are usually given large amounts of fluids intravenously.

 A tetanus shot is given if needed.

 If the injury is painful, people are given analgesics.

 Skin burns are treated with burn cream (such as silver sulfadiazine or bacitracin) and sterile dressings.
 A person with only minor skin burns can usually be treated at home.
 If the injury is more severe, the person is admitted to the hospital, ideally a burn center.
 The person is kept in the hospital for 6 to 12 hours if any of the following exists: